OtaTran241/AI_Assistant/README.md

 ✅ [Some commands](#Some-commands)

 ## Chat bot mode 1 (ANN)
+   - This mode provides the ability to process and respond quickly.

-   - This is a system that uses an ANN model to answer specific questions with clear results, while also conveniently utilizing the accompanying functions.
+   - This is a system that uses an Artificial Neural Network (ANN) model to answer specific questions with clear results.
+   - It also conveniently integrates accompanying functionalities.
      For example: What can you do?, Who are you?, open Notepad, ...
    - Particularly, it can answer medical questions.
      For example: What to do if my muscle is pulled?, Which medicine to take if I get bleeding?, ...